 Birmingham, Alabama artist Tres’ Taylor and metalsmith Forrest Millsap collaborated on a custom Dinning Table for San Francisco, California customer Michael Rounds.
 Michael asked Tres’ to paint a 36” x 84” scene from his Magic Cherry Tree Series paintings and put it into a dining table.
 Tres’ came to the Stream and asked if we could design and fabricate a metal frame and custom table base for his painting.
 This exciting collaboration has yielded a one of a kind handsome forged metal table.
 This table design shipped KD and required only a hammer to assemble.

-A client came to The Stream with a vision of making a shadow box that was big enough to stand items up while maintaining coffee table hight.
-Forrest Millsap took on the project using a perfect mix of metal and beautiful curly maple that stood out on its own while not distracting from the items in the shadow box.
+A client visited The Stream with a vision of making a custom shadow box table to display personal items from their life’s journey.
+Forrest Millsap created this proportional design using a combination metal base and beautiful curly maple that stands on its own while also showcasing the items in the shadow box.
+Item for Sale.

 Like a moving stream this is a place for change and growth intended to provide a temporary studio for selected entrepreneurs to launch new business and hone their skills.